Chinese language: Nomenclature

 Because of the difficulties involved in determining the difference between language and dialect, other terms have been proposed.
-These include vernacular, lect, regionalect, topolect, and variety.
+These include topolect, lect, vernacular, regional, and variety.

-Most Chinese people consider the spoken varieties as one single language because speakers share a common culture and history, as well as a shared national identity and a common written form.

 Phonology

 Syllables in the Chinese languages have some unique characteristics.
-They are tightly related to the morphology and also to the characters of the writing system; and phonologically they are structured according to fixed rules.
+They are tightly related to the morphology and also to the characters of the writing system, and phonologically they are structured according to fixed rules.

-The structure of each syllable consists of a nucleus that has a vowel (which can be a monophthong, diphthong, or even a triphthong in certain varieties), preceded by an onset (a single consonant, or consonant+glide; zero onset is also possible), and followed (optionally) by a coda consonant; a syllable also carries a tone.
+The structure of each syllable consists of a nucleus that has a vowel (which can be a monophthong, diphthong, or even a triphthong in certain varieties), preceded by an onset (a single consonant, or consonant + glide; a zero onset is also possible), and followed (optionally) by a coda consonant; a syllable also carries a tone.
 There are some instances where a vowel is not used as a nucleus.
 An example of this is in Cantonese, where the nasal sonorant consonants /m/ and /ŋ/ can stand alone as their own syllable.

 In Mandarin much more than in other spoken varieties, most syllables tend to be open syllables, meaning they have no coda (assuming that a final glide is not analyzed as a coda), but syllables that do have codas are restricted to nasals /m/, /n/, /ŋ/, the retroflex approximant /ɻ/, and voiceless stops /p/, /t/, /k/, or /ʔ/.
 Some varieties allow most of these codas, whereas others, such as Standard Chinese, are limited to only /n/, /ŋ/, and /ɻ/.

-The number of sounds in the different spoken dialects varies, but in general there has been a tendency to a reduction in sounds from Middle Chinese.
-The Mandarin dialects in particular have experienced a dramatic decrease in sounds and so have far more multisyllabic words than most other spoken varieties.
+The number of sounds in the different spoken dialects varies, but in general, there has been a tendency to a reduction in sounds from Middle Chinese.
+The Mandarin dialects in particular have experienced a dramatic decrease in sounds and so have far more polysyllabic words than most other spoken varieties.
 The total number of syllables in some varieties is therefore only about a thousand, including tonal variation, which is only about an eighth as many as English.